ckm-clement/Portfolio/README.md

 - HTML5: Structure of the web pages.
 - CSS3: Styling and layout.
-- JavaScript: For interactive elements and animations.
+- JavaScript: For interactive elements.
 - [GitHub Pages](https://pages.github.com/): Hosting the website on GitHub.

 ## Live Website